4) Focus Speed and Accuracy

 Colors on the building were preserved the best on the 70-200mm f/4G VR, but I still like the way the 70-200mm f/2.8G VR II handled the bright sun in the corner, with less noticeable and better looking ghosting.

 The Nikon 70-200mm f/4G VR has more noticeable distortion when compared to the Nikon 70-200mm f/2.8G VR II.
 It suffers from both barrel and pincushion distortion at short and long focal lengths and pincushion distortion is most pronounced at 200mm.
 Here are the measured distortion results from Imatest:

-In comparison, the Nikon 70-200mm f/2.8G VR II has twice less barrel distortion and less noticeable pincushion distortion at 200mm:
+In comparison, the Nikon 70-200mm f/2.8G VR II has a lot less barrel distortion and less noticeable pincushion distortion at 200mm:

 Gladly, distortion is not a major problem and can be quickly fixed in Photoshop or Lightroom using the Lens Correction filter.

 When it comes to lateral chromatic aberration, the lens seems to handle it quite well, even in high-contrast situations.
 Imatest measured a little more CA at 70mm, 85mm and 105mm compared to 135mm and 200mm focal lengths.
 Here are the results from my lab measurements:

 Longitudinal chromatic aberration / LoCA (which is the effect of color fringing in front of and behind the focused area) is also handled well at large apertures.

 Let’s take a look at how the Nikon 70-200mm f/4G measured in my lab environment at 70mm:

 Just like the MTF charts showed, the lens shows excellent performance in the center, with a slight degradation of image quality in the mid-frame and the corners.

 The performance of the lens improves at 85mm, especially in the center.